 Celebrating the natural beauty of the South, the show was created to help raise awareness for regenerative agriculture.
 The performance honors Earth Day and was an official part of the Earth Day networks site.
 “Seasons of the South©” is filled with original and inspiring stories, poetry and songs.
 Spanning the lyrical genres of the South, this new and fresh production features original and old-time favorites to touch hearts and souls.

 The inaugural performance on the stage of the Kershaw County Fine Arts Center in historic Camden, South Carolina was on Earth Day, April 22, 2014.
 The cast was invited to return on Friday, April 17, 2015, and the opening reception of Teri’s accompanying fine art photography solo exhibition was held to coincide with the performance.
-Her “Celebrate Nature, Celebrate Life” exhibition was held from April 17 – May 8, 2015 in the Bassett Gallery of the Fine Arts Center.
+Her “Celebrate Nature, Celebrate Life” solo exhibition was held from April 17 – May 8, 2015 in the Bassett Gallery of the Fine Arts Center.

 Teri writes and performs her original folk/bluegrass/Americana songs celebrating the South including “What is the South”, “Take Me Back to Carolina”, “Back Where the Rhododendrons Grow”, and the heartwarming tribute to a Civil War family and forgiveness “Candle for John”.